Our counsellors have a range of professional backgrounds ensuring that you are matched with the best counsellor to meet your particular needs.

 Barbara overseas the Company’s operation ensuring EAP standards and procedures are maintained to the highest quality.

-Sue Grabner – BSW, MA (Counselling Psychology) CCC
+Sue Grabner – MA (Counselling Psychology) CCC and Clinical Manager

-Areas of interest: Couples, families, individuals, youth, stress management, depression, anxiety, parenting, family of origin, attachment, life stages/ transitions, grief, loss, addictions, retirement planning, health, trauma, PTSD, First Nation, work place issues, conflict resolution.
+Areas of interest: Couples, families, individuals, children and youth, stress management, depression, anxiety, parenting, attachment issues, family of origin, life stages/ transitions, grief, loss, addictions, retirement planning, health, trauma, PTSD, First Nation, work place issues, conflict resolution.

 Judy has worked as a counsellor/coordinator/facilitator for the past 20 years in the Yukon.
 She has facilitated workshops for stress management and relaxation, parenting groups, and critical stress debriefing.
 Her most recent training has been with Emotional-focused therapy for families experiencing stress, trauma and loss.
 Judy is Registered Social Worker with extensive training in child and family therapy approaches, intergenerational trauma, emotional regulation and attachment.
 She works with children, youth, adults and families.